chef/chef-web-docs/chef_master/source/server_backup_restore.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/server_backup_restore.rst>`__

-Periodic backups of Chef server data are an essential part of managing and maintaining a healthy configuration and to help ensure that important data can be restored, if required.
+Periodic backups of Chef server data are an essential part of managing and maintaining a healthy configuration and ensuring that important data can be restored, if required.

 High Availability